Carb Blockers: Are They a Good or Bad Idea?

 What Are Carb Blockers?

-A carb blocker is a compound that affects the digestive process and causes less absorption of dietary carbohydrate.
+A carb blocker is a compound that affects the digestive process and causes a lower absorption of dietary carbohydrates.

-Such products work by supposedly interfering with the digestion of carbs to promote weight loss, and their active ingredient is white kidney bean extract (1, 2).
+Such products work by inhibiting the enzymes the body uses to digest carbohydrates, and their active ingredient is called white kidney bean extract (1).

-For those who want to lose weight, but are not ready to give up poor quality foods such as pizza, cheeseburgers, and noodles; carb blockers have a big appeal.
+For those who want to lose weight, but are perhaps not ready to make healthy dietary changes, carb blockers may seem appealing.

 What is White Kidney Bean Extract?